Testing negative but still feeling sick? Doctors explain why

-(NEXSTAR) – You’ve got the sore throat, runny nose and cough (or any of the other common COVID-19 symptoms right now), but when you swab your nose and take a test, it comes out negative.
+You’ve got the sore throat, runny nose and cough (or any of the other common COVID-19 symptoms), but when you swab your nose and take a test, it comes out negative.
 Is there a chance you still have COVID-19?
 Could it be something else?

 The answer – to both questions – is yes.